RapidRiverSoftware/rapidriversoftware.github.io/README.md

 Note: if you don't see your changes showing up, stop the jekyll server, do a `jekyll clean` then start the server again.

 You may find [reading about Jekyll](https://jekyllrb.com) will help also.

-### To contribute:

-Please open a PR and assign it to Calum for review.

 ## Quick Guides
 This section provides a summary of the ways different types of content can be added.